jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 you can compare the similarity/distance of the query `Document`s against all indexed (embedded) `Document`s in your storage backend.

-## Finetuner is dedicated to optimize search task 🎯
+## Finetuner is dedicated to optimizing your search task 🎯

-Finetuner helps you boost your search system performance on different modalities of data.
+Finetuner helps you boost your search system performance on different modalities of data:

++ text-to-text search (or dense vector search)
++ image-to-image search (or content-based image search)
++ text-to-image search (based on [OpenAI CLIP](https://openai.com/blog/clip/))
-Text-to-text, image-to-image, text-to-image and more is coming!
++ more is coming!

 Search performance depends on a lot of factors.
-Internally we have conducted a lot of experiments on varies tasks, such as image-to-image search, text-to-text search, cross-modal search.
+Internally we have conducted a lot of experiments on various tasks, such as image-to-image search, text-to-text search, cross-modal search.